norenet/reBSD/README.md

  - ALOHA
  - Windows

-**how to use?**
+**How to use?**
-reBSD supports switching to reBSD from any operating system.
+- reBSD supports switching to reBSD from any operating system.
 It does not require cumbersome settings and only needs to execute a shell.
-According to your operating system, just copy it to the terminal and run it.
+- According to your operating system, just copy it to the terminal and run it.

 > #linux